 I am continuing my professional development by learning new skills and honing my technique.

-I also enjoy Japanese calligraphy & Origami as mindfulness practices.
+I also enjoy Japanese calligraphy, Origami and Karate as mindfulness practices.

 I look forward to treating and to empowering you to take charge of your own healing!
 Clearing and improving the quality of your life and recharging your “batteries”.

 Origami is the traditional Japanese art of folding paper to create models of plants, animals, daily-use tools etc......